 ARC is a party to allocation transfers with federal agencies as both a transferring (parent) entity and receiving (child) entity.
 Allocation transfers are legal delegations by one entity of its authority to obligate budget authority and outlay funds to another entity.
 A separate fund account (allocation account) is created in the U.S. Treasury as a subset of the parent fund account for tracking and reporting purposes.
-All allocation transfers of balances are credited to this allocation account as they execute the delegated activity on behalf of the parent entity.
+All allocation transfers of balances are credited to this account, and subsequent obligations and outlays incurred by the child entity are charged to this allocation account as they execute the delegated activity on behalf of the parent entity.
 Generally, all financial activity related to these allocation transfers (e.g., budget authority, obligations, outlays) is reported in the financial statements of the parent entity, from which the underlying legislative authority, appropriations and budget apportionments are derived.
-ARC allocates funds, as the parent agency, to the U.S. Department of Transportation, Housing and Urban Development, the Rural Development Agency, U.S. Army Corps of Engineers and the Economic Development Agency.
+ARC allocates funds, as the parent agency, to the U.S. Department of Transportation, Housing and Urban Development, the Rural Development Agency, and the Economic Development Agency.
 Additionally, ARC receives allocation transfers, as the child agency from the U.S. Department of Transportation to cover Appalachian Development Highway System administrative costs.